p-szymo/poetry_genre_classifier/README.md

 ### 1. Feature engineering
 #### Number of lines
 - Although the median values are all fairly similar (except for Modern poetry), Pre-1900 poems tend to be much longer on average.
-The average length was 55 lines, whereas the next highest, Metropolitan, was only 38.
+The average length is 55 lines, whereas the next highest, Metropolitan, is only 38.
 The distribution of the upper quartiles in the chart below further depicts a movement that's no stranger to a long poem.

 - The lower whisker for Pre-1900 also shows that those poems tend to be *at least* a few lines long (the minimum was 4), whereas the other movements have no problems with a one-line poem.

-- Modern poetry tends to be the shortest with the lowest average (33) and a median that is 4 lines fewer than the next lowest.
+- Modern poetry tends to be the shortest with the lowest average (33 lines) and a median that is 4 lines fewer than the next lowest.

 ![Number of Lines by Movement](charts/num_lines_boxplot.png)
 <br/><br/>

 #### Average line length (words per line)
-- While the existence of prose poetry (poetry written more in paragraph form, as opposed to employing line breaks) in Avant-Garde, Metropolitan, and Modern poetry skews their averages, the median values tell a different story.
+- While the existence of prose poetry (poetry written more in paragraph form without many or any line breaks) in Avant-Garde, Metropolitan, and Modern poetry skews their averages, the median values tell a different story.
     - Avant-Garde has the fewest words per line by far, with a median value of about 5.1 words, compared to the next lowest, Metropolitan, at about 6.6 words.
     - Pre-1900 poetry tends to have the longest lines, with a median value of 7.0 words, and also tends to be the most regular, with the smallest range of values.
 This makes sense given the adherence to established structures such as sonnets.
     - It is also worth noting that Pre-1900 poetry has the smallest average value, which is again due to there being no examples of prose poetry.